 It's best to start preparing for your move before the day, as it doesn't involve just moving all your possessions to the new house.
 You also need to consider utility services and broadband.

-At the Property Buying Company, we buy any house fast so you can get into your dream home without the fear of a chain break.
+At the Property Buying Company, we buy any house fast, in 7 days so you can get into your dream home without the fear of a chain break.
 We can complete in a timescale to suit you, and we don't have any fees - we'll provide you with a solicitor for free (if you choose our solicitor).